-\subsection{Reference evolution: choice of $\Omega$ and the resulting ${D}^\pm$}
+\subsection{Reference evolution: choice of $\Omega$ and the resulting ${\pDfield}^\pm$}

-I now examine how the choice of $\Omega$ affects the relative sizes of the forward and backward directed $\Vec{D}^+$ and $\Vec{D}^-$.
-To do this I consider the simple example of a medium for which the field is known to propagate with frequency $\omega$; but for demonstration purposes we choose a reference evolution determined by a frequency $\Omega$ that is different from $\omega$.
-E.g., for a linear isotropic medium we could exactly define $\omega^2 = \Omega^2 + \Delta^2$; but in general we would just have some residual (source) term $\mathscr{Q}$.
-This means that our definitions of forward and backward \emph{directed} fields do not exactly correspond to what the wave equation will actually \emph{evolve} forward and backward as we \emph{propagate} towards larger $t$.
+{I now consider how our choice of $\Omega$ will affect the relative sizes of the forward and backward directed ${\pDfieldv}^+$ and ${\pDfieldv}^-$.
+I therefore now consider the example of a simple medium in which the field is known to propagate with frequency $\omega$; but instead we choose a reference evolution determined by a frequency $\Omega$ that is different from $\omega$.} E.g., for a linear isotropic medium we could exactly define $\omega^2 = \Omega^2 + \Delta^2$; but in general we would just have some residual (source) term $\mathscr{Q}$. {As a consequence, the definitions of forward and backward \emph{directed} fields do not correspond exactly to what the wave equation actually will \emph{evolve} forward and backward, as we \emph{propagate} towards later times.}

-The second order wave equation is $(\partial_t^2+\Omega^2) \Vec{D} = - \mathscr{Q}$, which in the linear case has $\mathscr{Q}=\Delta^2 {D}$, so that $(\partial_t^2+\omega^2) {D} = 0$.
+The second order wave equation is $(\partial_t^2+\Omega^2) {\pDfieldv} = - \mathscr{Q}$, which in the linear case has $\mathscr{Q}=\Delta^2 {\pDfieldv}$, so that $(\partial_t^2+\omega^2) {\pDfieldv} = 0$.
 The factorization in terms of $\Omega$ is then ~